ranger65/celtic-heroes-damage-meter/README.md

+How It Works:

+Cheat Engine attaches to the running Celtic Heroes game process to read game memory in real time

+The provided .CT file contains assembly and a Lua script made for Celtic Heroes to read damage data

+The assembly script modifies how damage data is accessed

+The Lua script runs inside Cheat Engine and collects damage info, then writes it for visualization

+The Damage_Meter_Visuals.exe reads this data and shows player and enemy damage in a window

-(PC ONLY!!!)How to Set Up the Damage Meter for Celtic Heroes Using Cheat Engine 7.6:
+How to Set Up the Damage Meter for Celtic Heroes Using Cheat Engine 7.6:

 - Open Cheat Engine 7.6